 The Corporation holds a royalty on Mosaic's Esterhazy potash mine (the "Esterhazy Mine").
 The potash royalty agreements are structured as a lease of subsurface mineral rights to Mosaic in return for royalty payments based on percentage of ownership in the underlying units and the net selling price of potash.
-The Esterhazy Mine comprises three shafts (K1, K2 and K3) located approximately 85 km southeast of Yorkton, Saskatchewan and approximately 15 km east of the township of Esterhazy, Saskatchewan.
+The Esterhazy Mine comprises three shafts (KI, K2 and K3) located approximately 85 km southeast of Yorkton, Saskatchewan and approximately 15 km east of the township of Esterhazy, Saskatchewan.

 In December 2018, the production hoist for K3 was commissioned.
 In 2019, Mosaic accelerated the timeline for completion of the K3 project at Esterhazy, which is expected to allow the company to eliminate brine spending at the K1 and K2 mines in 2022, 30 months ahead of the original plan.
 A total of 1.4 million tonnes of ore was produced from the K3 shaft in 2019.
 The operational capacity of Esterhazy increased by 0.7 million tonnes in 2019 to a total operational capacity of 6.0 million tonnes reflecting the ramp-up in capacity from the K3 shaft.
-In the fourth quarter of 2019 the Esterhazy mine was temporarily idled, bringing the company's total potash curtailment to 600,000 tonnes.
-The curtailment was not expected to impact the pace of development at the Esterhazy K3 mine.
+In 2020, K3 has transported 4.3 million raw ore tonnes to the K1 and K2 mills.